 Ciggie & The Darts features members of Chloroform, Slumlord, and Alcohol Fueled, performing here under the stage names Ciggie Tarbox (vocals/guitar), Rolls "Sugarlumps" Royce (drums), and Double Double (bass).

 Members of Toronto's indie rock community have again convened as Family Feast, with the loose collective crafting a nostalgic cover album they've appropriately dubbed Canadian Content.
 The set reimagines 17 familiar Cancon hits as quirky, synth-driven bedroom pop numbers.
-The isolation-recorded album features contributions from members of Ducks Unlimited, Twist, PUP, Grounders, Hooded Fang, No Frills, Beds, Context, NA, Rapport, Rogue Tenant, Waco Texas Motel, and Duncan Lincs.
+The isolation-recorded album features contributions from members of Ducks Unlimited, Twist, PUP, Grounders, Hooded Fang, No Frills, Beds, Context, NA, Rapport, Rogue Tenant, Waco Texas Metal, and Duncan Lincs.

 The Canadian Content tracklist tackles some well-worn radio staples from the likes of Neil Young, Bruce Cockburn, and The Tragically Hip, along with a heavy dose of 90s alt-rock from bands like The Philosopher Kinds and Econoline Crush.